cybermansec/bug-bounty-journey/blog/my-first-idor.md

 # How I Found My First IDOR During Bug Bounty Testing

+*Details have been intentionally redacted in accordance with responsible disclosure.*

 *By Cyber | Day 36 of my 100 Day Bug Bounty Challenge*

 ---